guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

    :alt: userguide1.png
    :align: center

-The configuration of the alert is pretty straightforward and described in details in the further sections of the above documentation.
+The configuration of the alert is pretty straightforward and described in detail in the further sections of the above documentation.

 Using the JIRA Service Desk alert adaptive response action from Splunk Enterprise Security
 ==========================================================================================